rolandbernard/hpbf/README.md

 # High-performance Brainfuck

 This is a fast virtual machine for Brainfuck.
+This is as useless as it sounds, but it was fun to implement and debug, and that is what counts.

 ## Features